Crossroads MVP

 "Does X count as Y?"

 Many spells affect certain materials or targets.
-If there is ever any doubt as to whether a certain target is affected, this should be agreed upon by all players. can affect other liquids, but whether it affects a specific liquid is up to the GM.
+If there is ever any doubt as to whether a certain target is affected, this should be agreed upon by all players. or can affect other liquids, but whether it affects a specific liquid is up to the GM.
 Similarly, may or may not affect certain stones or stone-like materials.

 These magical effects are all based upon the whims of higher beings and so this is not fully under the realm of science and real-world logic.